ProteoMedHub/N-of-1-Study-TAU-U-and-Plasma-Proteomic-Analysis/README.md

 - Compares treatment vs placebo conditions

 ## TAU-U Treatment Effect Analysis

+### About TAU-U
+To analyze the primary and secondary outcome measures of the N-of-1 trial, we used the Tau-U statistical test (Parker et al. 2011), a popular single-case non‐parametric effect size estimator that is not significantly influenced by the degree of autocorrelation.
+Tau-U is a non-parametric, distribution-free method suitable for small datasets.
+It assesses the nonoverlap between the treatment phases, controlling for the time series trend within the intervention phase (Barnard-Brak et al., 2021).
+Here, we provide the R statistical programming language for the TAU-U calculation.

 ### Data Requirements
 - Excel file containing treatment period data